MichalAnatolSkora/batch-task-processing/README.md

 # Batch Tasks Processing - Competing Consumers Pattern

 This repository demonstrates the **Competing Consumers** pattern using a .NET Worker Service and a Microsoft SQL Server database.
-The solution runs multiple worker instances in parallel, processing background tasks from a shared database table without conflict or duplication.
+The solution runs multiple worker instances in parallel, processing background data imports (Uploads) from a shared database without conflict or duplication.

 ## 🤝 What is the Competing Consumers Pattern?

-The **Competing Consumers** pattern is a messaging design pattern that enables multiple concurrent consumers (e.g., our .NET Worker instances) to pull and process messages or tasks from a single, shared channel (in this case, the `BatchTasks` database table).
+The **Competing Consumers** pattern is a messaging design pattern that enables multiple concurrent consumers (e.g., our .NET Worker instances) to pull and process messages or tasks from a single, shared channel.

 Instead of a single worker processing everything sequentially, the workload is distributed across a pool of "competing" workers.